ted-17/whisper/README.md

-# whisper
+# whisper Conversion

-## Convert the voice into whisper, using LPC analysis
+## -Convert the voice into whisper, using LPC analysis-

 ### 1. Vocal Tract Estimation
 Assuming that speech signal is the combination of vocal cords and vocal tract.